Choosing Safe Toys

 Article Translations: (Spanish)

-Millions of toys are out there, and hundreds of new ones hit the stores each year.
-Toys are supposed to be fun and are an important part of any child's development.
-But each year, scores of kids are treated in hospital emergency departments for toy-related injuries.
-Choking is a particular risk for kids ages 3 or younger, because they tend to put objects in their mouths.
+Toys are a fun and important part of every child's development.
+But each year, many kids are treated in hospital emergency departments for toy-related injuries.
+Choking is a risk for kids ages 3 or younger, because they tend to put objects in their mouths.

-Manufacturers follow certain guidelines and label most new toys for specific age groups.
-But perhaps the most important thing a parent can do is to supervise play.
+Manufacturers follow guidelines and label most new toys for specific age groups.
+But the most important thing a parent can do — especially when it comes to younger children — is to supervise play.

 The U.S. Consumer Product Safety Commission (CPSC) closely monitors and regulates toys.
-Any toys made in — or imported into — the United States after 1995 must comply with CPSC standards.
+Any toys made in — or imported into — the United States after 1995 must follow CPSC standards.

 Here are some general guidelines to keep in mind when shopping for toys: